On the Log Abundance for Compact {K{\"a}hler} threefolds II: Introduction

 The Minimal Model Program (MMP) is an important tool in birational classifications of projective varieties $Z$.
 When $\dim Z = 3$, the MMP was fully established in the 90's, and one has the following classification.
 For a smooth projective threefold, there is a mildly singular birational model $Z\dashrightarrow X$, such that either there is a Fano fibration $X\to Y$, or the canonical class $K_{X}$ is nef.
 In the second case, the canonical class $K_{X}$ induces a fibration $X\to Y$, thanks to the following theorem, known as the abundance theorem (see \cite{Miy87, Miy88, Miy88b} and \cite{Kaw92}).

 \begin{theorem} Let $X$ be a projective threefold with terminal singularities.
 If $K_X$ is nef, then it is semi-ample. \end{theorem}

+We note that a threefold may be singular throughout this paper.
 The MMP was extended to the category of compact K\"ahler threefolds in \cite{HP16} and \cite{HP15}.
 Particularly, we can recover the similar bimeromorphic classification.
 When $Z$ is a smooth compact K\"ahler threefold, there is a mildly singular bimeromorphic model $Z\dashrightarrow X$ such that either there is a Fano fibration $X\to Y$, or the canonical class $K_{X}$ is nef.

-It is natural to expect Theorem \ref{thm:abundance-proj} holds for K\"ahler threefolds.
-If $X$ is not algebraic, then the numerical dimension $\nu(X, K_X)$ is at most $2$.
-When $\nu(X, K_X)=0$, it follows from the non-vanishing theorem of \cite[Theorem 0.3]{DP03} that $mK_X \cong \mcO_X$ for some $m>0$.
-If $\nu(X, K_X)=1$, then one can adapt the method for projective varieties to conclude, see \cite[Section 8.A]{CHP16}.
-If $\nu(X, K_X)=2$, it is claimed in \cite[Theorem 8.2]{CHP16} that $K_X$ is semi-ample.
-However, the authors have acknowledged a gap in the proof of \cite{CHP16}.
-The issue arises in Step 1 of the proof of \cite[Theorem 8.2]{CHP16}, where a result of Kawamata, namely \cite[Theorem 9.6]{Kaw88} is incorrectly applied.
-A possible approach to the solution is suggested in \cite{CHP23}. \\